leeyegy/D2Defend/README.md

 ## PREPARATION
 We provide some pre-trained models based on CIFAR10 [Link](https://drive.google.com/file/d/1y1dn8s86pNRKYIjvFqtuWRPB60JHDHK-/view?usp=sharing).
 You can download them and put them into ***./checkpoint/***(IF this path doesn't exist, then create it in advance.)

+Or you can train a net based on cifar10 from scratch.

 ## WHOLE STEPS TO RE-PRODUCE OUR PAPER
 ### Step one.
 Generate adv file